aaronlabeau/NewWorld/Lore.md

 The Cloud Giants fled the lands after the great war and it's rumored that they fled via the great sea of the west.

+### Storm Giants

+Much is not known about them other than they are the most powerful of the giants and in accient times had a palace called Atlantis that scholars state is located somewhere in the waters south of Vad Aroiga.

 ## Great Silence